canonical/craft-parts/docs/explanation/parts.rst

 Build dependencies
 ~~~~~~~~~~~~~~~~~~

-The dependencies of a part are described using the ``build-snaps`` and
+The dependencies of a part are described using the :ref:`build_snaps` and
-``build-packages`` properties.
+:ref:`build_packages` properties.
 These specify lists of snaps and system
 packages to be installed before the part is built.

-Snaps are referred to by the names that they are identified in the Snap
+Snaps are referred to by the names that identify them in the Snap Store and
-Store and can also include the channel information so that specific versions
+can also include the channel information so that specific versions of snaps
-of snaps are used.
+are used.
 For example, the ``juju`` snap could be specified as
 ``juju/stable``, ``juju/2.9/stable`` or ``juju/latest/stable`` to select
 different versions.

-System packages are referred to by the names that they are identified by on
+System packages are referred to by the names that identify them on the host
-the host system, and they are installed using the host's native package
+system, and they are installed using the host's native package manager, such
-manager, such as :command:`apt` or :command:`dnf`.
+as :command:`apt` or :command:`dnf`.

 For example, a part that is built against the SDL 2 libraries could include
-the ``libsdl2-dev`` package in the ``build-packages`` property.
+the ``libsdl2-dev`` package in the :ref:`build_packages` property.

 Build process
 ~~~~~~~~~~~~~